-PWA— the application which runs on the internet— offers ubiquity and freedom to the apps to express themselves who are desecrated mainly by the app store owners.
+PWA— the application that runs on the internet— offers ubiquity and freedom to the apps to express themselves, which are desecrated mainly by the app store owners.

 App stores also instill fear by penalizing or rejecting the apps which don’t meet the guidelines— PWA owners get the license to exhibit their raw talent without the pressure of external influence.

 Since the operating system loses control over PWA (as they can’t regulate a website) unlike the case in the app store— your business truly stands out as a unique entity in the free market.

 Yes, PWA has several limitations when compared with native apps like background syncing and speech recognition.
 Still, the operating systems have no choice but to improve their browser’s functionality in the thirst to capture a decent market pie chart.

 Can web apps replace native apps?

 Yes, web apps can replace native apps.
 Gartner predicted PWAs would replace 50% of general-purpose consumer-facing native applications in 2020.
 The search trends for PWAs have grown in 2022, the most in 3 years.
 The advancements and capabilities in web app technologies make it a viable replacement for progressive web apps.